SELinuxProject/selinux-notebook/src/terminology.md

 **Multi-Level Security (MLS)**

-Based on the Bell-La & Padula model (BLP) for confidentiality in that (for example) a process running at a 'Confidential' level can read / write at their current level but only read down levels or write up levels.
+Based on the Bell & LaPadula model (BLP) for confidentiality in that (for example) a process running at a 'Confidential' level can read / write at their current level but only read down levels or write up levels.
 While still used in this way, it is more commonly used for application separation